 An IPDS is a module which implements a group of technics designed to detect, analyse and block network attacks.

-On the other hand, RBL or Real-time Blackhold Lists or Real-time Blacklist Lookups are community-based, central repositories for IP Reputation.
+On the other hand, RBL or Real-time Blackhole Lists are community-based, central repositories for IP Reputation.
 RBLs are most commonly used to identify web-based comment spam, or network attackers.
 The repository maintain a list of IP that can be blocked (blacklisted) on servers, thus lowering the probability of an attack to our servers.

 This section shows a list of your actual RBL rules.

 NAME.
 The unique describing name of the rule

 Only Logging.
 If activated, the rule has no real effect, just writes output to the syslog for debugging purposes

 Farms.
 List of farms in which the rule is applied

 Status.
 Shows if the rule is up and running or stoped

 Actions.
 The three elements under Actions column permit to edit, to run/stop the rule or to delete it.

 Actions menu, also allows to add and configure a new RBL Rule.